-Interest and accretion relates primarily to the interest on the \$4 million CAD five-year secured term credit facility entered into in August 2016 (the "2016 BDCC loan") between the Company and BDC Capital Inc. ("BDCC"), a wholly-owned subsidiary of Business Development Bank of Canada.
+Finance costs relate primarily to the interest on the \$4 million CAD five-year secured term credit facility entered into in August 2016 (the "2016 BDCC loan") between the Company and BDCC, a wholly-owned subsidiary of Business Development Bank of Canada.
 The 2016 BDCC loan includes interest of 7% per annum, that is accrued and paid monthly.
 Accretion relates to discounts applied at the inception of the loan from 1) loan costs, 2) the bifurcation of the derivative liability and 3) warrants issued to the debt holder from the loan amount.

-Change in fair value of derivative liability
+On October 31, 2020, the BDCC debt was settled.
+This resulted in an increase in finance costs, due to the realization of the unamortized accretion and the penalty for early settlement.
+The loss on extinguishment of debt comprised of an unamortized accretion of \$192,347, interest penalty on early settlement of \$123,858 which includes the settlement of the derivative liability at \$70,201.